 - Successful SEO depends on winning the trust of users.
-This can be effected through meaningful titles and meta descriptions as well as through your brand image.
+This can be achieved through meaningful titles and meta descriptions as well as through your brand image.

-- SEO can achieve a significantly higher CTR thanks to favourable rankings in organic search results.
+- SEO can significantly increase your CTR thanks to favourable rankings in organic search results.

-What do I need to know when conducting an international Google Ad campaign?
+What do I need to know when conducting an international Google Ads campaign?

 What do I need to bear in mind when translating Google Ads?

-Extended ad formats are advantageous for occupying as much as space as possible in the search engine results and draw attention to the product, service or brand.
+Extended ad formats are advantageous for occupying as much as space as possible in the search engine results and drawing attention to the product, service or brand in question.
 In the extended variant, the ad title, ad URL and two lines of text are visible.
 To ensure that all ads are displayed in the search results in a uniform fashion, Google specifies a length restriction to be observed when translating international Google Ads.
-The guidelines stipulate that up to 30 characters may be displayed for each of the three title variants, whereby each title must be separated from from the next by an ‘I’.
-All important keywords should be placed in the first title, since this is the one that is displayed most prominently.
-On the next link comes the hyperlink (target URL of the landing page) and a label indicating ‘Ad’.
+The guidelines stipulate that up to 30 characters may be displayed for each of the three title variants, whereby each title must be separated from from the others by an ‘I’ (vertical bar).
+Essential keywords should be placed in the first title, since this is the one that is displayed most prominently.
+The titles are followed by the hyperlink (destination URL of the landing page) and a label indicating ‘Ad’.
 Below this are two lines of text, each of which may contain up to 90 characters.

 Quality, guidelines and things to avoid in the translation of international Google Ad campaigns

-The low character limit permitted for international Google Ads requires a creative approach to the translation of central keywords for the business.
+The low character limit permitted for international Google Ads requires a creative approach to the translation of important keywords.
 The editorial guidelines set by search engines demand that ad texts are oriented around the interests of the user and help produce a high quality of search results.
 Gimmicky ideas are a no-go.
-Call-to-actions such as ‘Click now’, ‘Hurry – buy now’ or ‘Sale, sale, sale’ are always rejected by Google, Bing and Yahoo.
-For quality assurance purposes, translated Google Ads ads with an excessive use of capital letters (‘FREE!’), unnecessary repetitions, exclamation marks in the title or telephone numbers in the ad text are also rejected as standard.
-Since every international Google Ad is subject to control by Google, you should not even think about experimenting in this direction.
+Call-to-actions such as ‘Click now’, ‘Hurry – buy now’ or ‘Sale, sale, sale’ are consistently rejected by Google, Bing and Yahoo.
+For quality assurance purposes, translated Google Ads ads with an excessive use of capital letters (‘FREE!’), unnecessary repetitions, exclamation marks in the title or telephone numbers in the ad text are also always rejected.
+Since each international Google Ad is subject to review by Google, it is not worth experimenting in this regard.

-Tips for effective international SEA campaigns and Google Ads translations
+Tips for effective international Google Ads campaigns and Google Ads translations

 - Recognize user needs: Knowing what your users need will allow you to target them more precisely.
-When they satisfy a particular need, expansions or special features of products or services can leave a lasting impression.
+When expansions or special features of products or services satisfy a particular need, this can leave a lasting impression.

-- Target ads for different regions: Use regional terms to appeal to users (e.g. to describe products differently in Germany, Austria or Switzerland).
+- Target ads for different regions: Use regional terms to appeal to users (e.g. to describe products appropriately in Germany, Austria or Switzerland).

-- Emphasise unique selling points: Ads that emphasise unique selling points generate a higher click-through rate (CTR).
-The promise of free delivery, for example, is particularly good at encouraging people to click on an ad.
+- Emphasize unique selling points: Ads that emphasize unique selling points generate a higher click-through rate (CTR).
+The promise of free delivery, for example, is particularly good at encouraging users to click on an ad.

 - Include a subtle call-to-action: Prompts like ‘order’, ‘call’ or even ‘buy’ subconsciously encourage international users to act.

-- Start a dialog with questions: Questions like ‘Suffering from a stomach ache?” or ‘Want to lose weight?’ open up a dialogue with the user, who feels as though they are being directly spoken to.
+- Start a dialog using questions: Questions like ‘Suffering from a stomach ache?” or ‘Want to lose weight?’ open up a dialogue with the user, who feels as though they are being directly addressed.

 - Create time pressure: If a service or product is only available for a limited time, this increases pressure on the customer to act.

-- Tap into users’ emotions: ‘Feel too fat?’, ‘Are you being cheated on?’ or ‘Having trouble with…?’ appeal to the user’s emotional side and increase the likelihood of a click.
+- Tap into users’ emotions: ‘Feeling unhappy with your weight?’, ‘Are you being cheated on?’ or ‘Having trouble with…?’ appeal to the user’s emotional side and increase the likelihood of a click.

 Criteria for success

-Measure the effectiveness of Google Ad translations through performance monitoring and A/B testing
+Measure the effectiveness of Google Ads translations through performance monitoring and A/B testing

 Conversions are an important indicator for the success of a Google Ad.
-In this context, a ‘conversion’ is the intended goal of a given campaign – the purchase of a product, the use of a service, a subscription to a newsletter or the conclusion of a cellphone or loan contract.
+In this context, a ‘conversion’ is the intended goal of a given campaign: the purchase of a product, the use of a service, subscription to a newsletter or the conclusion of a cellphone or loan contract.
 Advertising success is measured by the conversion rate.
-The figure is calculated by dividing the number of conversions by the number of clicks; for example, 100 conversions divided by 1000 clicks equals a 10% conversion rate.
+This figure is calculated by dividing the number of conversions by the number of clicks; for example, 100 conversions divided by 1000 clicks equals a 10% conversion rate.
 In conversion tracking, every purchase is traced back to the ad that initiated it, making it possible to determine which ads are working effectively and which are not.
 This is accompanied by a cost calculation for the conversion; in other words, how much expenditure was necessary to achieve a certain number of conversions?
 Among other things, this allows you to determine whether international Google Ad campaigns are truly relevant as a marketing tool for your company.
-Important to remember, however, is that it may not only be an ad that is responsible for poor conversation rates, but the landing page, too (which may offer too few payment options, convey a non-serious image, or fail to show the product to its best effect).
+Remember, however, that it may not only be an ad that is responsible for poor conversation rates, but the landing page (which may offer too few payment options, convey a non-serious image, or fail to show the product to its best effect).
 This can dilute the insights that conversion tracking provides.

 CTR and A/B testing for international Google Ads

 What sets Google Ads apart is a high degree of flexibility.
-International preferences can be adjusted free of charge – as many times as desired and with different settings from one moment to the next.
-You can increase or decrease your maximum bid price or daily budget as you wish, change geographic and language targeting, place new ads and delete old ones.
+International preferences can be adjusted free of charge, as many times as desired and with different settings from one moment to the next.
+You can increase or decrease your maximum bid price or daily budget as needed in addition to modifying geographic and language targeting, placing new ads and deleting old ones.

-CPC – Considering cost-per-click in the translation of short-head vs. longtail keywords
+CPC: considering cost-per-click in the translation of short-tail vs. long-tail keywords

-- Short-head keywords generate a high search volume.
+- Short-tail keywords generate a high search volume.

-- The CPC is usually lower for short-head keywords due to the larger target group.
+- The CPC is usually lower for short-tail keywords due to the larger target group.

-- Short-head keywords can be irrelevant for sales of your product or service.
+- Short-tail keywords can be irrelevant for sales of your product or service.

-- Short-head keywords often perform poorly against usage-related KPIs due to a high bounce rate and low length of visit.
+- Short-tail keywords often perform poorly against usage-related KPIs due to a high bounce rate and low length of visit.

-- Ads with short-head keywords often have a lower CTR.
+- Ads with short-tail keywords often have a lower CTR.

-- It is almost impossible to target users effectively with short-head keywords.
+- It is almost impossible to target users effectively with short-tail keywords.

-- Combining keywords often produces a significantly lower search volume.
+- Combinations of keywords often have a significantly lower search volume.